Okmeque1/software/README.md

 # Software Repository

+## 0 : Overview

+This is the `Okmeque1/Software` repository, which contains some variety of code, mostly python, but some others like batch and VBS.
+Below are the URL's to various folders.

 ## 1 : PythonSoft

 This is where I am going to be storing all of my python code.The URL for PythonSoft is https://github.com/Okmeque1/software/tree/main/PythonSoft